variant-inc/lazy-helm-charts/README.md

 To import the chart repository, do

-`helm repo add variant-in-helm-charts https://variant-inc.github.io/lazy-helm-charts/`
+`helm repo add variant-inc-helm-charts https://variant-inc.github.io/lazy-helm-charts/`